Guigeekun/chatmallow/readme.md

 On Windows you should use [Laragon](https://laragon.org/) it contains composer and permit to host the site

+## And now ?

+Chatmallow Manager is supposed to work with the physical support Chatmallow Use the python script to make Chatmallow manager work with the arduino through the serial connection

 ### Used

 This project use [Laravel](https://laravel.com/) and [AdminLTE for laravel](https://packagist.org/packages/jeroennoten/laravel-adminlte)